Sister of deceased Battlement Mesa man who went missing seeks closure

 Before his health began to decline, Lopez worked various menial and odd jobs around Longmont.
 He was a food prep at a restaurant.
 Other times, he worked as a farmhand.

-“Any place that had food, because he loved to eat,” Loya said.
+“Any place that had food because he loved to eat,” Loya said.
 “He always asked when Christmas was because I always made him tamales.”

-In 2012, Lopez was struck by a vehicle while riding his bicycle home from work and, his cognition already in decline at the time, suffered further brain damage as a result, Loya said.
+In 2012, he was struck by a vehicle while riding his bicycle home from work and, his cognition already in decline at the time, suffered further brain damage as a result, Loya said.

 Lopez continued to live on the Front Range for another eight years.
 Around 2020 was when he came to live with Loya, a Garfield County resident since 1980, in Rifle.

-Loya said it was during this two-year stretch that she’d take her brother to bingo night at the local Elks Lodge and Moose Lodge, or bring him for ice cream or take him to some of his favorite restaurants around town.
+Loya said it was during this two-year stretch that she’d take her brother to bingo night at the local Elks Lodge and Moose Lodge or bring him for ice cream or take him to some of his favorite restaurants around town.

-“He was always such a friendly man, and everybody loved talking to him,” Loya said.
+“He was always such a friendly man, and everybody loved talking to him,” she said.
 “Even though he had to repeat himself, everyone understood him.”

-In addition to bingo and Chinese food, he’d go watch his grandnieces play softball at Deerfield Park, Loya said.
+In addition to bingo and Chinese food, he’d go watch his grandnieces play softball at Deerfield Park, she said.

-This wasn’t Lopez’s first time in Garfield County.
+This wasn’t Lopez’ first time in Garfield County.
 He used to go fish for trout underneath the old Silt bridge when he visited Loya in the early 1980s.

 “He always remembered that,” she said.
 “I even went to the bridge to go look for him after he was gone.”

-Lopez was admitted into Mesa Vista in early May 2022 and paid for his care using funds he received from Social Security disability benefits.
+He was admitted into Mesa Vista in early May 2022 and paid for his care using funds he received from Social Security disability benefits.

 Loya said her brother paid Mesa Vista $720 per month for stay and care, leaving an extra $149 he typically used for toiletries and cigarettes.